Food poisoning prevention

 • Do not eat raw vegetable sprouts (such as alfalfa sprouts).

-• Do not eat shellfish that has been exposed to red tide.
+• Do not eat shellfish that have been exposed to red tide.

 • Wash all raw fruits, vegetables, and herbs with cold running water.